AdobeDocs/experience-manager-screens.en/help/user-guide/creating-custom-templates-multizone-layouts.md

 1. Referring to step (4), in which, you copied the lbar-left template, you will view 3 responsive grids under `my-custom-layout/jcr:content`.
 Add custom css class to each of the responsive grid in the *cq:cssClass* property, for example, *my-custom-layout--top-left*, *my-custom-layout--top-right*, *my-custom-layout--bottom*.

-   These custom classes will be used in the css to set the width/height for these responsive grids.

    >[!NOTE]
+   >These custom classes will be used in the css to set the width/height for these responsive grids.

+   >[!NOTE]
    > You can add or remove the responsive grids based on the number of total grids you want.
-In our example, we need 2 grids in the first row and 1 grid in the second row, so we'll keep the 3 responsive grids (r1c1, r1c2, r3c1) as-is
+In this example, we showcase 2 grids in the first row and 1 grid in the second row, so there are a total of 3 responsive grids (r1c1, r1c2, r3c1).

-1. Do #6 for each of the responsive grid sub node under jcr:content

-1. Copy `/libs/settings/wcm/designs/screens to /apps/settings/wcm/designs/` and rename as <project>-designs and update the jcr:title of this designs
+1. Copy `/libs/settings/wcm/designs/screens` to `/apps/settings/wcm/designs/` and rename as <project>-designs and update the jcr:title of this designs

 1. update the /apps/settings/wcm/designs/<project>-designs/static.css content to match the following